 Even in his eventual Emancipation Proclamation, Lincoln addressed the subject of emancipation purely as a war measure that lacked legal grounds — as the President cannot unilaterally amend the Constitution — and it exempted Northern slave states and those territories under the control of the Union.

-What’s more, the ennobled Emancipation Proclamation “freed” select slaves who were then left vulnerable to Union soldiers who were permitted to conscript them and put them to work for the Union Army.
+What’s more, the vaunted Emancipation Proclamation “freed” select slaves who were, consequent to the Confiscation Acts, then left vulnerable to Union soldiers who were permitted to conscript them and put them to work for the Union Army.
+These acts defined escaped slaves as "contraband" and authorized the Union Army to capture, conscript and recruit them.
+Although those escaped slaves captured by the Union Army were eventually offered freedom for their service, that freedom was merely considered a reward, not an intrinsic right.

-Lincoln actually went out of his way to ensure that he did not extend freedom to the slaves in the North, nor to those in territories under the control of the Union.
+In "striking against slavery," Lincoln actually went out of his way to ensure that he did not extend freedom to the slaves in the North, nor to those in territories under the control of the Union.
+In this way, it becomes readily apparent that his Proclamation was not issued on principle, but strictly for military advantage.

 I’ll quote Lincoln: “... all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free.”